Godefroi, Count of Montaigu

-Count Godefried (died 1161) was Count of Montaigu and Clermont by inheritance, and Count of Duras by virtue of his marriage.
-He was also seigneur (lord) of Rochefort, and burger and advocate of Dinant.
+Count Godfried (died 1161) was a Lower Lotharingian noble.
+He was count of Montaigu and Clermont by inheritance, and Count of Duras by virtue of his marriage.
+He was also seigneur (lord) of Rochefort, and advocate of Dinant.

-His parents were Lambert, Count of Montaigu and Clermont, and his wife Gertrud.
+His father was Lambert, Count of Montaigu and Clermont.

-Godfried married Juliane, daughter of Otto II, Count of Duras, and his wife Berthe of Valenciennes.
+Godfried married Juliane, daughter of Otto II, Count of Duras.
 They had five children: